JobJob/RickTracy.jl/README.md

     9
     10

+### Accessing your Traces

+`@tracevals expr`: returns a vector of values the variable/expression took

+`@tracevalsat location expr`: returns a vector of values the variable/expression took at the specified location

+`@tracevalsdict`: returns a Dict mapping expressions=>values the variable/expression took at the location specified

+`@tracesat location`: A Vector of all the raw TraceItem snaps for the given location

+`@traceitems expr`: A Vector of all the raw TraceItem snaps for the given expression

+`@allsnaps`: A Vector of all the raw TraceItem snaps for all variables at all locations for you to do with as you please

 ### Watch and Snapall

- If you have a number of variables of interest that you want to snap at multiple locations in your code, you can use the `@watch`, `@snapall` to easily take snapshots of their values.
+ If you have a number of variables of interest that you want to snap at multiple locations in your code, you can use the `@watch`, `@snapall` to easily take snapshots of all their values.

 Example: